SpazioDati/azkaban-groovy-plugin/Readme.md

 All types of jobs can accepts the following properties:

-  - `groovy.script` (*required*) the path of the groovy script file, relative to the working directory.
+  - `groovy.script` (*required* or use `groovy.command`) the path of the groovy script file, relative to the working directory.
 Note that job type `Groovy` also supports for commands in job definition that can replace this configuration.
+  - `groovy.command` or `groovy.command.<n>` that can be used instead of the `groovy.script` parameter.
+  If `groovy.script` is not defined, the plugin will execute the command/s provided using this property/es.
+  `<n>` can be any string, in case you need multiple lines.
+Lines are then sorted using alphabetic ordering on `<n>` values.
   - `groovy.classpath` the list of path (separated by `:`) of folders containing other Groovy scripts or class definitions that maybe referenced by the main script.
 The current working directory is always added to this list, automatically